ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 - <h4>poseusingidandqr.py

 Overall function: It gets the position of the stocking, moves to it and publishes a message about its location
-+ The node starts if state `/start/stockingpose` is True
++ The node starts if state of  `/start/stockingpose` is True
-+ It sets the state of to `pose/stocking` False
++ It sets the state of to `pose/stocking` to False
 + It sets the state of `start/colordetection` to True at the end starting the next node
 Publishers:
 - `baxter_movement/posestamped`
 - `start/stockingpose`